re-innovation/WindLogger/README.md

   Data is stored with human readable headers.
 Check the Arduino code for these.

   You can adjust the parameters of the device using serial commands.
 These parameters are stored in EEPROM.
   These are:

-  R??E

-  This will change the reference number to ??
+  * R??E - This will change the reference number to ??

-  T??????E

-  This will change the time to HHMMSS
+  * T??????E - This will change the time to HHMMSS

-  D??????E

-  This will change the date to DDMMYY
+  * D??????E - This will change the date to DDMMYY

-  S?????E

-  This will change the sample period to ????? seconds.
+  * S?????E - This will change the sample period to ????? seconds.
 Set to 00001 for 1 second data, set to 03600 for 1 hour data.

-  The minimum is 1 second data.
-The maximum is 99999 seconds
+(The minimum is 1 second data.
+The maximum is 99999 seconds)

-## Version 3
+## Version 3 - 2016

+This newer version mainly covers a new circuit board which was designed as a surface mount design.
+The Code on this board has additional changes, but not too different functionality.

+## Version 4 - 2020

+This is work in progress.
+I'm trying to create a better PCB design which will also have WiFi and GPRS/2G connectivity for your data.

+The wind speed logging unit is a plug in board onto a data-logging main unit.

 ##  Data Processing
 These are programs to take the data on the SD card and produce nice graphs with it.